PolicyEngine/policyengine-app/src/posts/articles/rent-relief-act.md

 We can see this visually by displaying the credit with earnings, showing the steps at $25,000 and $50,000, and their ineligibility at $60,000 income (30% of which is $1,500 per month).

+**Figure 1: Rent Relief Act for a Sherman-Denison, Texas 3-bedroom**

 ![](https://cdn-images-1.medium.com/max/3036/0*_bG50g06m6fg3p2c)

 The steps at $25,000 and $50,000 income create cliffs.
 Combined with other tax and benefit programs, the household would have a lower net income if earning between $25,000 and $48,000.

+**Figure 2: Rent Relief Act Impact on a Single Parent of Two in a Sherman-Denison, Texas 3-bedroom**

 ![](https://cdn-images-1.medium.com/max/3200/0*EPuCVy97aGQvFyUk)